Evanna456/Point-of-Sale/README.md

 ## Author's Notes

 The first desktop application I made years ago.
 I only knew Java at that time but went straight to creating a fully pledge thick-client application using C#, SQlite and WPF framework.
-Basically I learn C# and XAML on the go while working.
-As you can see the program is riddled with bad code, patterns and design.
+Basically I learn C# and XAML on the go while working on it and the result was an app that is riddled with bad code, patterns and design.

+Although I am planning to rewrite this application in the foreseeable future.

 ## WPF